pbatard/bled/README.md

 ## Is the name a reference to _Bled, Slovenia_?

 It is.
-You should visit Slovenia too, if you ever have a chance.
+And you should visit Slovenia too, if you ever have a chance.